Nuriddin Davronov: Madura United

 In December 2017, Davronov signed for Indonesian Liga 1 side Madura United on a one-year contract.
 After suffering a season-ending knee injury, Davronov's contract with Madura United was terminated by mutual consent in August 2018.

 Oman Club

 On 22 August 2019, Davronov was announced as a new signing for Oman Club.

 Second Istiklol loan

-On 11 February 2021, Istiklol announced the return of Davronov on loan from Borneo until after the AFC Champions League group stages in the Summer of 2021.
+On 11 February 2021, Istiklol announced the return of Davronov on loan from Borneo until after the AFC Champions League group stages in the summer of 2021.
 Davronov returned to Borneo when his loan expired on 15 May 2021.

 Istiklol return

-On 31 March 2022, FC Istiklol announced the return of Davronov.
+On 31 March 2022, Istiklol announced the return of Davronov.

 Mohammedan

 In June 2022, Davronov moved to India and signed with I-League club Mohammedan.
 On 16 August, he made his debut for the club against Goa in the Durand Cup, which ended in a 3–1 comeback win.
 He made his I-League debut on 12 November in their 1–0 defeat to Gokulam Kerala.
 On 26 December 2022, Davronov's contract was terminated by mutual agreement with immediate effect.